LelsersLasers/Applied-Comp-Sci/80sGame/README.md

         - Player can use multiple abilites and move at the same time
 - Keyboard Support
     - W/A/S/D or Arrow Keys to move
+        - Note: Arrow Keys might scroll the page not just act as inputs
     - Q/E/R or 1/2/3 for abilites
     - Enter to continue/move between screens (mouse click also works)
 - Touch/Mouse support Support